umutaydemir7/SDSP_group38/README.md

 # Introduction

 <img src="/disease.jpg"/>
-  The first and most important step to treat a disease is to diagnose the disease correctly.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first and most important step to treat a disease is to diagnose the disease correctly.
 Because the treatment of the misdiagnosed disease will also be wrong and the patient will not be able to recover.
 However, some diseases can be difficult to diagnose by doctors.
 This situation can have many reasons.
 The disease may be very rare in humans.
 And for this reason, doctors may not have much experience with this disease.
 Apart from this, the tests required to diagnose some diseases can be tiring and costly for the patient.
-This is an important factor that makes the diagnosis of the disease difficult.
+This is an important factor that makes the diagnosis of the disease difficult.<br />
 In addition to these, the symptoms shown by the patient may also belong to different diseases.
 This situation causes doctors to sometimes misdiagnose.
 This situation is an important problem that needs to be solved.
-The aim of this project and the main problem it wants to solve is to diagnose diseases that are difficult to diagnose and require expensive examinations, by using resources in the best way and without compromising the quality of health services.
+The aim of this project and the main problem it wants to solve is to diagnose diseases that are difficult to diagnose and require expensive examinations, by using resources in the best way and without compromising the quality of health services.<br />
 Our aim in this project is to provide patients with an application that predicts which diseases these patients have.
 In making this estimation, we aimed to use the symptoms and characteristics of the patients.
-Thus, we tried to ensure that diseases are diagnosed quickly, easily, cheaply and effectively.
+Thus, we tried to ensure that diseases are diagnosed quickly, easily, cheaply and effectively.<br />
 Our project within the scope of this purpose basically consists of two parts.
 The first of these is the design and creation of a machine learning model that predicts the diseases of new patients using existing patient records.
-The second part of the project is the design of a web application that takes the patient's information as i nput and predicts the patient's disease using the machine learning model.
+The second part of the project is the design of a web application that takes the patient's information as i nput and predicts the patient's disease using the machine learning model.<br />

 # Task 1: Preparing a Machine Learning Model